Ratolon/scipion-docker/README.md

 Click on the infrastructure wizard for Scipion and fill up the **Input Values** tab with the desired values:

  * VNC password
- * Master and worker instance types (depending on site)
+ * RAM, num of CPUs and GPUs for master and workers
  * Cryosparc license
- * Public and private network (this is only needed for CESNET site, othewise do not set it)
  * Size of the disk to  be attached to the cluster
  * Number of worker nodes in the cluster (by default none = single node deployment)